dswinkdev/Credit-Score-Grade/README.md

 # Credit Score Grade

-This Java program evaluates a user's credit score and assigns a corresponding grade and star rating based on predefined ranges.
+This program evaluates a user's credit score and assigns a corresponding grade and star rating based on predefined ranges.
 The program uses the `Scanner` class to read input from the user and employs conditional statements to determine the credit score grade and star rating.
 Here is a detailed explanation:

 The program starts by importing the `Scanner` class from the `java.util` package, which is essential for capturing user input from the console.
 It then defines a class named `CreditScoreGrade` with a static method `space()` that prints an empty line, enhancing the readability of the console output.